-When it comes to heart palpitations, the awareness around women’s heart attack symptoms has been a double-edged sword.
-On one hand, growing knowledge about heart disease in women has made us savvier about our bodily symptoms.
+When it comes to heart palpitations, the increased awareness around heart attack symptoms has been a double-edged sword.
+On one hand, growing knowledge about heart disease has made us savvier about our bodily symptoms.
 But at the same time that awareness causes us to worry when we feel a racing heart, rapid pulse or our heart skipping a beat.
 How serious is it?

 MyLifeStages talked with San Francisco Internal Medicine Doctor Toni Brayer, M.D., about the different sensations that bring patients to her office – or the Emergency Room.
 She helped us sort them out.